ethanwhite/nescent-sabbatical-proposal/proposal.md

 I will also add an --archive option to the Retriever that will store this data in a log file, and will store both the raw downloaded data and the processed form as exports/dumps from the chosen database

-* General improvements to the retriever
-* Add scripts for major evolutionary data formats
-* Add infrastructure for producing synthetic datasets
-    * major undertaking requiring major additions to the code base
-    * requires extensive expansion of the associated script parser
-    * requires homogenizing taxonomies (will leverage existing tools)
-* Automated taxonomy cleaning via TNRS, ITIS, etc.

-Because the combinations of data for synthetic projects vary substantially, I will expand our existing scripting system to allow users with limited computational backgrounds to quickly combine datasets in customized ways.

 Rationale For NESCent Support
 -----------------------------
 NESCent is the international center of evolutionary informatics and is therefore the ideal location for this development.
 At NESCent I will have access to both researchers actively developing software for synthetic evolutionary research, and researchers who are trying to address interdisciplinary evolutionary ecology questions.

-The former groups will provide me with colleagues to help me learn more about the structure of major evolutionary databases, and how to best integrate them with ecological data.
+The first group will allow me to learn more about what kinds of datasets and what data combinations are most needed by the evolutionary synthesis community.

-The later group will
+All of my efforts will draw as much as possible on existing initiatives to avoid duplicating effort, and the second group will provide me with colleagues developing the cutting edge of informatics resources which will help facilitate the integration of the Retriever with existing initiatives.

-One of the primary sources for evolutionary and ecological data is DRYAD.
+In addition, one of the primary sources for evolutionary and ecological data is DRYAD.
 NESCent's active involvement in the development of DRYAD will facilitate the integration of DRYAD data into the Retriever.
+Finally, Ben Morris, the undergraduate student in my lab who lead the development of the Retriever, is now in graduate school at the University of North Carolina and working with NESCent on informatics projects.
+Being in the same location as Ben will facilitate interaction and collaboration as we develop these new features.

 Collaborations
 --------------